brycehowitson/AI-prompts-for-UX-designers/README.md

 ---
 ## Prototyping with generated content
 It can be difficult to non-coders to use generated lists of content without dedicating excessive time to copy and paste activities.
 I recommend asking the AI tools to generate lists in JSON format.
-These lists can easily be consumed by developers to create "faked data" APIs or, there are several Figma plug-ins available to read JSON and apply it to layers in a document.
+These lists can easily be consumed by developers to create "faked data" APIs.
+There are several Figma plug-ins available to read JSON and apply it to layers in a document.

 ### Some Figma plug-ins for reading data in (Not I have not tested these)
 - JSON to Figma [Figma Community Link](https://www.figma.com/community/plugin/789839703871161985/JSON-to-Figma)